hallmx/fa_convnav/README.md

 * `densenets`
 * `xresnets`

+It is quite possible fa_ConvNav can be made to work using other models, and outside of fastai, with some ammendments to the code but thus far, this has not yet been implemented.
+<br /><br />

-> A note about naming.
-The naming conventions for the elemenst of a CNN is confusing.
-Here we adhere as closely as possible to the fastai convention.
+**A note about naming.** The naming conventions for the elemenst of a CNN is confusing.
+Here we adhere as closely as possible to that used by pytorch and fastai.

-*   **'layers'** are the processing units of the model, e.g. conv2d, batchnorm2d, maxpool, relu etc
+*   **'layers'** are the processing units of the model, e.g. `conv2d`, `batchnorm2d`, `maxpool`, `relu` etc
-*   **'modules'** may be layers but also container elements such as cnn.sequential or custom container elements such as basicblocks in esnets or denselayers in densnets.
+*   **'modules'** may be layers but also container elements such as `cnn.sequentia`l or custom container elements such as resnet `Basicblocks` or densnet` _DenseLayers`.
 Container modules can contain the entire head or body of the model, or the entire model itself.
 *   **'container'** elements do not do any processing of information themsleves but act as a means of structuring the CNN into functional groupings with a common input and output.
 *   **'elements'** are all the elements that make up the CNN, both container and non-container layers and modules.
 *  **'divisions'** refers to the head or body of the model
-*  **'model'** refers to a trained architecture imported from the fastai library of transfer learning models.
+*  **'model'** refers to a trained architecture imported from the fastai library or custom architecture with a body and head structure.

 ## Install

-`pip install fa_convnav`
+`pip install fa_ConvNav`

+## Usage

+### With fastai

+fa_ComvNav requires fastai2 to be installed as it uses a fatsai2 learner object and the result of a layer_info() method call to obtain the required model imformation.
+To use, therefore, first create a project with fastai2 and create a `learner` object from a datasource as described in the [fastai documentation](https://dev.fast.ai/).

-## Create a view ConvNav dataframe.
+### Create and view a ConvNav dataframe.

-`from fa_convnav.navigator import *`
+`from fa_ConvNav.navigator import *`

 Create a ConvNav object from a fastai learner and the fastai layer_info(learner) method:

-`cn = Convnav(learner, layer_info(learner)`
+`cn = ConvNav(learner, layer_info(learner)`
+<br /><br />

 The model type and name are automatically detected and a dataframe of model information constructed.
-Convnav dataframes combine an intuitive representation of the model architecture along with the description, class, output dimensions, parameters and frozen/unfrozen status of each layer and, where appropriate, module.
+ConvNav dataframes combine an intuitive representation of the model architecture along with the description, class, output dimensions, parameters and frozen/unfrozen status of each layer and, where appropriate, module.
+<br /><br />

-To View a ConvNav dataframe:
+View a ConvNav dataframe:

 `cn.view()`

 or

 `cn()`  *prints just the first ten rows

-## Navigating a ConvNav dataframe and selecting model elements
+### Searching a ConvNav dataframe and selecting model elements

 ConvNav dataframes can be searched and any element(s) (modules, blocks or layers) can be selected using ConvNav functions.